RysteQ/PR16/ReadMe.md

 # PR16

+## WARNING
+**I lost all interest in this project for a while now so yeah I will not update this repository**
+---

 PR16 is an emulator for a non existent CPU, my target goals for this emulator is a 6502 like assembly and for it to act like a gameboy if that makes sense.

 The following specs are the goals of this emulator: